jaythanki23/jaythanki23.github.io/_posts/2022-03-11-react-basics.markdown

 ---
 layout: post
-title: React Basics
+title: React Basics for Beginner/Intermediate Developers
-date: 2022-03-11
+date: 2022-03-19
 description: You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes. # Add post description (optional)
 img: i-rest.jpg # Add image post (optional)
 fig-caption: # Add figcaption (optional)
-tags: [React js, Javascript]
+tags: [React js, Javascript, Frontend]
 ---